aptos-labs/aptos-keyless-trusted-setup-contributions-february-2024/README.md

 [INFO]  snarkJS: ZKey Ok!
 ```

 This is a list of all contribution hashes up to and including the current contribution that you have just verified.
-If you participated in the setup, you can verify that your contribution is being used correctly by running this command on the `.zkey` file corresponding to your contribution, and comparing the output contribution hash to the one which was printed out when you finished contributing during the ceremony.
-Note that the contribution hash is not simply a hash of the `.zkey` file.
+If you participated in the setup, you can verify that your contribution is being used correctly by running this command on the final `.zkey` file, and comparing the output contribution hash corresponding to your contribution to the one which was printed out when you finished contributing during the ceremony.

+Note that the contribution hash is not simply a hash of the `.zkey` file, but a hash of the participant-specific parameters stored by every `.zkey` file after a participant's contribution has been made.
+Verification on the `i`-th `.zkey` file includes checks on these parameters for participants `1` through `i`.
+The output of this process is used in verifying the `.zkey` file overall.

 # Exporting the verification key